zyc-ai/zyc-ai/docs/about.md

     - Zhiyuan Chen
 ---

-Zhiyuan is a research intern at the SenseTime supervised by Mr. Fei Wang.
-He is also a summer research student at the Massachusetts Institute of Technology supervised by Dr. Yaju Fang.
-Before these, He was with the Westlake University as a visiting student under supervision of Prof. Changbin Yu.
-Prior to that , he was a research intern at the SenseTime supervised by Mr. Guangqi Chen.
+I'm Zhiyuan (pronounces as ˈʤ-jʊˈɑːn), an undergraduate student at the Australian National Unversity major in Advanced Intelligent System.
+I am currently a visiting fellow at Microsoft Research Asia supervised by Dr. Pan Deng, focus on computational biology.
+Prior to this, I was a research intern at SenseTime supervised by Mr. Yue Liao, where I worked on self-supervised learning, transformer in vision, and ultra-large-scale neural networks.
-Before that, he was with the Peking University as a summer research student superivsed by Prof. Hao Dong.
+Before that, I was a visiting student at Westlake University supervised by Prof. Changbin Yu, where I worked on robotic grasping detection.

-He is pursuing his Bachelor's degree at the Australian National University.
+Before that, I was a research intern at SenseTime supervised by Mr. Guangqi Chen, where I worked on object tracking, especially single object tracking.

+Coding could be the thing I love most, I have contributed to multiple repositories, including [OpenCV](https://github.com/opencv/opencv), [MMCV](https://github.com/open-mmlab/mmcv), etc. I'm currently the maintainer of [PySOT](github.com/STVIR/PySOT).
+I am passionate about public welfare, I was a volunteer with the human settlement program of the Australian Red Cross.
+And I believe the world would be better if we apply coding in public welfare, I founded [wuhan.support](https://github.com/wuhan-support) in January 2020 for COVID-19.

+I am looking for PhD opportunities as well as research assistant/intern positions.
+Please drop me an [email](mailto:this@zyc.ai) if you are interested, you may also add me on [Messenger](https://m.me/zyc.fb) or WeChat: zyc-personal.

 ## Activities